CAPE: A CLIP-Aware Pointing Ensemble of Complementary Heatmap Cues for Embodied Reference Understanding: Introduction

 To tackle these challenges, we propose a dual-model framework that leverages complementary pointing cues.
 Both models take as input a referring expression and an image with a pointing gesture, along with an additional heatmap that encodes the pointing direction.
 One model utilizes a head-to-fingertip heatmap, while the other uses a wrist-to-fingertip heatmap, capturing different aspects of the pointing behavior.
-Their predictions are integrated via a CLIP-Aware Pointing Ensemble (CAPE) module, which effectively combines the strengths of both models.
-Additionally, we introduce an auxiliary objective to predict the object center, providing an extra supervisory signal that further enhances grounding accuracy.
-Our contributions are: (1) We propose using heatmap as extra modality to guide our end-to-end reference object detection model to focus on pointing information more.
+Since these two models provide complementary information depending on the scenario, we introduce the CLIP-Aware Pointing Ensemble (CAPE) module to effectively combine the strengths of both models.
+In this module, we leverage the CLIP model to compute semantic similarity scores between the input text and candidate object images.
+We use CLIP because it was trained on a large-scale image-text dataset, learning a joint embedding space in which semantically matching images and text are closely aligned.
+Additionally, we introduce an auxiliary object center prediction head, providing a supervisory signal that guides the model to more accurately localize the pointed object.

+Our contributions are: (1) We propose using a pointing heatmap as an additional modality to guide our model to focus more effectively on pointing cues.
+Specifically, we use detected head, wrist, and fingertip points to construct a Gaussian Ray Heatmap that highlights the approximate pointing area.
+The embedding of this pointing heatmap is then extracted via a heatmap encoder and provided to the model.
 (2) We propose two parallel complementary models to focus on head-to-fingertip and wrist-to-fingertip pointing lines, to individually alleviate inherent challenges of the task.
-(3) We present CAPE module to effectively ensemble two complementary models.
-(4) We introduce object center prediction head to enhance prediction accuracy by focusing on finding the object without considering the precise bounding box.
+(3) We present CAPE module to effectively ensemble two complementary models as ensembling has shown strong performance in other fields~\cite{ganaie2022ensemble,zhang2022review,hoang2023fly,yu2024crema,zhang2025delving}.
+(4) We introduce an object center prediction head to improve prediction accuracy by emphasizing object localization without requiring precise bounding boxes.